cristian-aldea/starlog/content/posts/2021/best-os-programming.md

 I think this is a great option for things like web development and non-GUI application development.
 It's very useful and makes Windows a powerful option for developers.

-However, WSL runs Linux in what you could call a "headless" mode.
-There is no Linux "GUI" you can access to run your Linux programs, and the only way you can talk with the Linux subsystem is through a CLI, through networking, or the file system.
+However, WSL runs Linux in a way that I'd describe as "headless".
+There is no Linux "GUI" you can access to run your Linux programs, and the only way you can talk with WSL is through a CLI, through networking, or the file system.
 This makes things like OpenGL or game development impossible or impractical on WSL.

 See the [official documentation](https://docs.microsoft.com/en-us/windows/wsl/install) if you're using Windows and want to get started with WSL.